w3c/specberus/doc/Presentation.md

 * Extended the suite of tests (there are 63 individual tests now).
 * Bug-fixing.
 * Deployed on a dedicated *Node.js* server.
+* Exposing a REST API to enable integration within the broader publication workflow [WIP].

 ---